Justice and Police Museum

-The Justice and Police Museum is a heritage-listed former water police station, offices and courthouse and now justice and police museum located at 4-8 Phillip Street on the corner of Albert Street, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The Justice and Police Museum is a heritage-listed former water police station, offices and courthouse and now justice and police museum located at 4–8 Phillip Street on the corner of Albert Street, in the Sydney central business district, New South Wales, Australia.
 It was designed by Edmund Blacket, Alexander Dawson and James Barnet and built from 1854 to 1886.
 It is also known as Police Station & Law Courts (former) and Traffic Court.
-The property is owned by the Department of Justice.
+The property is owned by the Department of Communities and Justice.

 History

 Pre 1856

 In 1851 the Governor General approved the Colonial Architect's plan for a new Water Police Office.
 By November the site had been chosen.
 In 1853 work began on quarrying the sandstone at Bennelong Point for the Water Police Office but work was delayed because of high prices and a labour shortage caused by the gold rushes.
 A sum of was allocated in 1854 for the construction of the Water Police Station on Phillip Street to the south of the Water Police Office.

 The new Water Police Office on the eastern side of Circular Quay was completed.
 The building, designed by Edmund Blacket, consisted of a main court and four adjoining offices.
 In April the buildings were occupied by the Water Police Magistrate, Hutchinson Hothersal Brown, and court staff consisting of a Clerk of Petty Sessions and a second clerk.
 Cases heard in the court related to the workings of the Harbour Regulations Act and the Act for Establishing a Water Police.
 In May permission was granted for the Steam Navigation and Pilot Boards to take possession of one room.

 The Water Police moved from Cadman's Wharf to the Water Police Station located in Phillip Street to the south of the Water Police Office.
 It was designed by Colonial Architect Alexander Dawson and construction commenced in 1857.
 The building consisted of a ground floor with Charge Room, adjoining offices, cells to the rear, a kitchen, store room and exercise yard.
 Upstairs was a barracks providing accommodation for four water policemen and their families.
 It also contained a kitchen and wash house.
 The original police station design was based on stations at Darlinghurst, Newtown and Balmain.
 The building was intended to accommodate six cells and a lock-up keeper.
 However, due to financial constraints and delays caused by labour shortages during the Gold Rush period, the station was completed as a modest two-storey building.